 Durham is a historic city in the northeast of England just south of Newcastle upon Tyne.
-It is a historic, lively and compact city and all the principal sights are easily covered on foot.
+It is a lively and compact city and all the principal sights are easily covered on foot.
 If you are making the long journey from London to Edinburgh by road, bus or rail, it is well worth breaking your journey to spend one day in pretty Durham.

 Things To Do In Durham